|

 Harold Courlander, Negro Folk Music, U.S.A., NY, 1963, Columbia University Press, p.
 291, n.
 4. (Note that he was commenting on the Lee Hays lyrics, not the Parks original.)
 3) History professor Michael B. Chesson weighs in on the subject in a somewhat splenetic article on children's textbooks.
 He writes,

-I will examine whether the riverbank makes a very good road in a future update of this site.
-(N.B.: The third edition of the book by Eileen Southern, The Music of Black Americans, includes a section about the song, on page 144.)
+Note that the third edition of the book by Eileen Southern, The Music of Black Americans, includes a section about the song, on page 144.
 4) Ben Windham wrote about the song in an October 3, 2004 article in the Tuscaloosa News:

 In several email exchanges, Windham seemed very knowledgeable about folk music from his area.
 I would only note that (1) we have two additional versions of the song, from Lee Hays and Randy Sparks, (2) the lack of documentary evidence for Peg Leg Joe does not rule out the possibility that the song was sung in the field by black Americans and (3) since he declined to either name the "new breed of scholars" he wrote about in his article or share their work, I cannot authenticate his or their assertions.
 SOUTHERN LIGHTS: Rewriting the history of the South, Ben Windham, Tuscaloosa News, October 3, 2004.
 (Archived here.)
 Ben Windham wrote about the song again on February 11, 2007 in an enjoyable article here: SOUTHERN LIGHTS: Looking for the truth about the Confederate era.
 (2) New England Anti-Slavery SocietyRecords of the New England Anti-Slavery Society showing Parks's great uncle, Dr. Harris Cowdry.
 (Emphasis added.)
 "Hon.
 Seth Sprague, chairman of the Committee on nominations, submitted the following Report, which, on motion, was unanimously adopted, and the persons therein named were unanimously elected officers of the Society for the ensuing year."